A Robust Twin Parametric Margin Support Vector Machine for Multiclass Classification: Experimental results

-As far as it concerns the robust multiclass model \eqref{robust_nonlinear_SOCP} with nonlinear classifier, we consider as kernel function the one attaining the best accuracy in the deterministic setting (see the results in bold in Tables \ref{tab_res_determ_mindist}-\ref{tab_res_determ_maxdist}).
-The outcomes of the computations are shown in Tables \ref{tab_res_nonlinear_robust_mindist}-\ref{tab_res_nonlinear_robust_maxdist}.
+In the case of the robust multiclass model \eqref{robust_nonlinear_SOCP} with nonlinear classifiers, we selected as kernel function the one that achieved the highest accuracy in the deterministic setting (see Tables \ref{tab_res_determ_mindist}-\ref{tab_res_determ_maxdist}).
+The results of the numerical experiments are reported in Tables \ref{tab_res_nonlinear_robust_mindist}-\ref{tab_res_nonlinear_robust_maxdist}.

-In four out of six cases the robust model provides better results when compared to the deterministic framework.
-On the other hand, when considering the \emph{Fuel} dataset whose best kernel is the Gaussian one, the results worsen in the robust context.
-This is mainly due to the fact that this kind of kernel does not bear strong perturbation in data.
-Interestingly, the standard deviations over the 50 runs are in general lower when compared to the ones in the corresponding deterministic settings, meaning that the methodology is much more stable.

-Finally, the CPU time of the robust approach, with both linear and nonlinear classifiers, is slightly higher than the one in the deterministic formulation.
-This is due to the fact that a SOCP problem is solved instead of a QPP.